 Its aim is to be able to effectively and consistently evaluate the performance of suppliers and to ensure that our supply chain meets all of the automotive requisites, as well as the local and international legal and regulatory standards, that are key elements in guaranteeing the continuity of the business.
 The evaluation is based on quality and sustainability (working conditions, health and safety, equality, environmental aspects, and business ethics).

-The 2018 Corporate Social Responsibility Requirement for Gestamp suppliers were updated, now available on the website and on the Supplier Portal.
+Gestamp has Corporate Social Responsibility Requirements for Gestamp Group suppliers, available on the website and Supplier Portal.